-Note: Students who do not want any public or directory information released to representatives independent of the college should complete a Non-Disclosure Information Form in Enrollment Services, on the Jefferson or Shelby Campus, or at the St. Clair Center.
+Note: Students who do not want any public or directory information released to representatives independent of the college should complete a Non-Disclosure

+Information Form in Enrollment Services, on the Jefferson or Shelby Campus, or at the St. Clair Center.

 - 4. FERPA assigns rights to students once they reach eighteen years of age or enroll in a postsecondary institution.
 Included in these rights is the right to release information.
-A person, other than the student, requesting information on a student must submit written authorization from the student. - Students who feel that this policy has been applied unfairly to their situation have the right to appeal.
+A person, other than the student, requesting information on a student must submit written authorization from the student.
+Students requesting information must present photo identification before the information will be released to them. - 5.
+Students who feel that this policy has been applied unfairly to their situation have the right to appeal.
 Students should follow the grievance procedures as outlined in the Catalog and Student Handbook.